-US President Donald Trump signed the controversial “anti-sex trafficking” SESTA/FOSTA bill into law on Wednesday, a move that critics say endangers consensual sex workers and promotes internet censorship.
+This article originally appeared on VICE Canada.
+US president Donald Trump signed the controversial “anti-sex trafficking” SESTA/FOSTA bill into law on Wednesday, a move that critics say endangers consensual sex workers and promotes internet censorship.
 But, even though it’s an American law, the effects will and already have reached across borders.
 In Canada, where it’s legal to sell sex but not to buy it, those in the industry are already feeling fallout north of the border.

 SESTA/FOSTA is a combination of the Stop Enabling Sex Traffickers Act (SESTA) and the Fight Online Sex Trafficking Act (FOSTA).
 It effectively holds sites responsible for what their users do and say on their platforms.
 Those who support SESTA/FOSTA say it will address sex trafficking activities online.

-“If they really want to end trafficking… Decriminalize sex work, decriminalize clients,” said Kit Rothschild, a retired dominatrix who works for PACE Society.
+“If they really want to end trafficking… Decriminalize sex work and decriminalize clients,” said Kit Rothschild, a retired dominatrix who works for PACE Society.
 The Vancouver-based PACE Society provides sex worker-led programs and services to those in the industry.

-VICE interviewed Rothschild and two current sex workers in Canada about how FOSTA’s onset will affect—and already is affecting—workers in this country.
+VICE interviewed Rothschild and two current sex workers in Canada about how FOSTA’s onset will affect—and already is affecting—workers in Canada.
 Like the US, Canada will experience a smaller client pool, hindered communication between sex workers, and overall, a less safe working environment for those in the industry.

 Prolific Sites Disappearing